-1. After appropriate conditions have been created throughout the territory of GeorgiaFollowing full reinstatement of Georgia's jurisdiction throughout its entire territory, two chambers shall be established within the Parliament: the Council of Republic and the Senate.
-The Council of Republic shall be composed of members elected by proportional system.
+1. Following full reinstatement of Georgia's jurisdiction throughout its entire territory, two chambers shall be established within the Parliament: the Council of Republic and the Senate.
+The Council of Republic shall be composed of members elected by proportional system..
 The Senate shall be composed of members elected from the Autonomous Republic of Abkhazia, the Autonomous Republic of Ajara, and other territorial units of Georgia and five members appointed by the President of Georgia.
 The composition, competences, and rules for the election of chambers shall be defined by the organic law.

-2. Before the conditions envisaged by Paragraph 1 of this Article are realized, the Parliament shall be composed of 150 members of Parliament elected in a single multi-mandate election district for a four-year term by a proportional system on the basis of universal, free, equal and direct suffrage through secret ballot.
+2. Before the condition envisaged by Paragraph 1 of this Article are realized, the Parliament shall be composed of 150 members of Parliament elected in a single multi-mandate election district for a four-year term by a proportional system on the basis of universal, free, equal and direct suffrage through secret ballot.

 3. Regular parliamentary elections shall be held on the last Saturday of October of the calendar year of expiry of term of the Parliament.
 In case of dissolution of the Parliament, elections shall be held no earlier than 45th and no later than 60th day of the Parliament's dissolution.
-If election date coincides with a state of emergency or state of war, elections shall be held no earlier than 45th and no later than 60th day after revocation of this state.
+If election date coincides with a state of emergency or state of war, elections shall be held no earlier than 45th and no later revocation of this state.

-4. Any citizen of Georgia having the electoral right, who has attained the age of 25 and who has lived in Georgia for at least 10 years, may be elected as a Member of Parliament.
-A person, who has been sentenced to imprisonment by a court judgment may not be elected as a Member of Parliament.
+4. Any citizen of Georgia having the electoral right, who has attained the age of 25 and who has lived in Georgia for at least 10 years, may be elected as a member of Parliament.
+A person, who has been sentenced to imprisonment by a court judgment may not be elected as a member of Parliament.

-5. A political party, registered according to the rule established by law, having a member of Parliament elected upon the party's nomination at the time of fixing the date of elections, or its support is approved by the signature of 25,000 voters according to the rule prescribed by the organic law shall have the right to participate in the elections.
+5. A political party, registered according to the rule established by law, having a member of Parliament elected upon the party's nomination at the time of fixing the date of elections, or its support is approved by the signature of at least 25,000 voters according to the rule prescribed by the organic law shall have the right to participate in the parliamentary elections.

-6. Mandates of a members of Parliament shall be distributed to those political parties which receive at least 5 percent of votes cast in the elections.
-To determine the amount of mandates received by a political party, amount of votes received by this party shall be multiplied by 150 and divided by a total number of votes received by all political parties.
+6. Mandates of members of Parliament shall be distributed only to those political parties, which receive at least 5 percent of valid votes cast in the elections. -To determine the amount of mandates received by a political party, amount of votes received by this party shall be multiplied by 150 and divided by a total number of votes received by all those political parties, which got at least 5 percent of votes cast in the elections.
 The whole part of the derived number is the amount of mandates received by the political party.
-If the total amount of mandates received by political parties is fewer than 150, undistributed mandates shall be given to the political party, which has received the most votes.
+If the total amount of mandates received by political parties is fewer than 150, undistributed mandates shall be given in successive manner to the political parties, which best results, which has received the most votes.